dtcenter/ufs-case-studies/docs/source/2019MemHeat.rst

       DATE_LAST_CYCL="20190523"
       CYCL_HRS=( "00" )

-    Initial condition (IC) files are created from GFS operational dataset in NEMSIO format.
+    Initial condition (IC) and boundary condition (BC) files are created from GFS operational dataset in NEMSIO format.
 The `RAP reanalysis dataset <https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/rapid-refresh-rap>`_ are used as 'truth' to compare with simulation results.

     .. container:: sphx-glr-footer
         :class: sphx-glr-footer-example